roysouhardyo/shopno_connect/PRODUCTION_SETUP.md

   - Create a new cluster for production
   - Set up database user with read/write permissions
   - Configure IP whitelist for your server
-  - Get connection string: `mongodb+srv://username:password@cluster.mongodb.net/shopnonagar-connect`
+  - Get connection string from MongoDB Atlas dashboard

 ### Database Collections
 The app will automatically create these collections: